Weighted Fairness Notions for Indivisible Items Revisited: Introduction

-In \textbf{Section~\ref{sec:maximin}}, we explore share-based fairness notions.
+Next, in \textbf{Section~\ref{sec:maximin}}, we explore share-based fairness notions.
 We propose a new weighted generalization of MMS called \emph{normalized MMS (NMMS)}, which is simply the MMS of an agent scaled by the agent's weight.
-Not only is NMMS intuitive, but its definition also depends only on the relative entitlement of the agent in question (that is, the entitlement of the agent divided by the sum of entitlements), rather than on the entire vector of entitlements.
+Not only is NMMS intuitive, but its definition also depends only on the relative entitlement of the agent in question (that is, the entitlement of the agent divided by the sum of all agents' entitlements), rather than on the entire list of entitlements.
 We show that the best approximation factor that can always be attained for NMMS is $1/n$, matching the WMMS guarantee of \citet{FarhadiGhHa19}.
 As with WMMS, the $1/n$-NMMS guarantee can be achieved using the (unweighted) round-robin algorithm, with the agents taking turns in decreasing order of their weights.
-Interestingly, however, we show that WEF1 also implies $1/n$-NMMS---this means that a weighted round-robin algorithm as well as a generalization of \citet{BarmanKrVa18}'s market-based algorithm, which are known to ensure WEF1, also provide the worst-case optimal approximation of NMMS.
+Interestingly, however, we show that WEF$(1,0)$ also implies $1/n$-NMMS---this means that a weighted round-robin algorithm as well as a generalization of \citet{BarmanKrVa18}'s market-based algorithm, which are known to ensure WEF$(1,0)$, also provide the optimal (worst-case) approximation of NMMS.
 In addition, we establish relations between several fairness notions, thereby extending the work of \citet{AmanatidisBiMa18} to the weighted setting.
+Some of the implications (or lack thereof) that we have derived are summarized in Table \ref{tab:results}, and existential results, both from our work and from prior work, are outlined in \Cref{table:existence}.